^

 • scleroderma

-Heartburn can be caused by any factor that reduces pressure on the lower part of the esophagus, causes the esophagus to stop activity or prolonged emptying of the stomach.
+Heartburn can be caused by any factor that reduces pressure on the lower esophagus, causes cessation of esophageal activity, or delays gastric emptying.
 This condition can be caused by:

 • eating high-fat foods